-Here, we derive the behavior of the system as ${g \rightarrow 1^+}$ for ${k < 1}$.
-This phase boundary separates the regime of (anti-)Hebbian chaos from that of global quiescence.
-This is a continuous, second-order transition in which $C_{\phi}(0)$ vanishes and $\tau^*$ diverges.
-Due to the vanishing variance, the nonlinear self-coupling in the slow single-site dynamics, Eq.~\ref{eq:slow_dmft}, can be linearized,
+Finally, we solve the DMFT for ${g \rightarrow 1^+}$, ${k < 1}$.
+This limit marks a continuous transition from dynamic activity to global quiescence in which $C(0)$ vanishes and $\tau^*$ diverges.
+Due to the vanishing variance, the self-coupling in Eq.~(\ref{eq:slow-single-site-picture}) can be linearized,